 Internationally acclaimed photographer Alec Soth is known for snapping portraits of certain melancholy.
-Of the unsensational tenacity of living.
 He has marked this territory as his since 2004’s Sleeping by the Mississippi—a journalistically honest, and poetic, series of portraits.
 You might sense some of that, but there’s also joyous rebirth in I Know How Furiously Your Heart Is Beating, his new show at the Weinstein Hammons Gallery in south Minneapolis.

 Portraits are sunny.
 Rooms gracefully composed.
 They’re huge, vivid images of real people, in languid states, in their actual homes.
 Peripheral details betray their identities, stockpiled or fastidiously curated—although there’s nothing sinister about that; it’s more spiritual than anthropological.

 If you know Soth, the half-naked intimacy he forms with his subjects will make these photos feel on par with the rest of his work.
-Yet something’s different.
-The native Minneapolis resident had a life-changing moment a couple years ago, after meditating in Helsinki.
+Yet the native Minneapolis resident had a life-changing moment a couple years ago, after meditating in Helsinki.

 He’s been putting that epiphany into words for everyone from Minnesota Public Radio to The Guardian and The New York Times.
 It was the kind of experience that awakens love for everyone you pass on the street.
-He’s not precious about it; he calls it “a big woo-woo moment.”
-But after it happened, he stopped taking photos for a year—or, at least, only inside an old farmhouse close to home, with no intention of showing anyone his happiness-fueled compositions of light and dust.
+He calls it “a big woo-woo moment”—though, after it happened, he stopped taking photos for a year.
+Or, at least, only inside an old farmhouse close to home, with no intention of showing anyone his happiness-fueled compositions of light and dust.